lindbrook/packageRank/README.md

 functions should work since they directly access the logs.

 Usually, these errors resolve themselves the next time the underlying scripts are run (typically “tomorrow”, if not sooner).
+For more details, see the “time zones” section in [V Notes](#v---notes).

 ### I - computing package download counts